GeWu-Lab/MokA/MokA_VisualText/README.md

 python MokA_VisualText/eval_benchmarks/mmbench/eval_mmbench.py
 ```

-Our predicted results of specific benchmarks are shown in the corresponding `merged.jsonl` files.

 ### Results

+Our predicted results are available in the `merged.jsonl` files located in the corresponding benchmark directories.

 | Dataset | Acc/Score |
 | --- | --- |